The Unquiet Grave

-"The Unquiet Grave" is an English folk song in which a young man's grief over the death of his true love is so deep that it disturbs her eternal sleep.
+"The Unquiet Grave" is an Irish / English folk song in which a young man's grief over the death of his true love is so deep that it disturbs her eternal sleep.
 It was collected in 1868 by Francis James Child as Child Ballad number 78.
 One of the more common tunes used for the ballad is the same as that used for the English ballad "Dives and Lazarus" and the Irish pub favorite "Star of the County Down".

 Synopsis

 A man mourns his true love for "a twelve month and a day".
 At the end of that time, the dead woman complains that his weeping is keeping her from peaceful rest.
 He begs a kiss.
 She tells him it would kill him.
 When he persists, wanting to join her in death, she explains that once they are both dead their hearts will simply decay, so he should enjoy life while he has it.